TimHanewich/2048-AI/readme.md

 ## models4
 This uses a different learning method.
 This plays X number of games side by side.
 Then selects the game that worked out the best.
 Then trains the neural network on every decision that was made during that game.

+**I did notice a critical error in my code around 9:50 AM EST on February 3, 2023.
+I was declaring the list properties of classes outside of the __init__ which is they they were building up so many child elements (shared amongst all instances of the class).
+I corrected it and continued on.
+Any model after 2023-02-03 12-41-39.969567 is trained using the new version**

 ### Tests
 - 2023-02-01 20-06-10.626808
     - Avg Max Value: 128.4